 Why Did My Battery Die?

 The most common cause of a dead battery is leaving your lights on all night long, but that’s not necessarily the only way to drain your battery.
 Other culprits can include an interior light that doesn’t shut off due to a faulty door latch or trunk switch, or even a poorly installed stereo system, subwoofer or car alarm that may be leeching power through a short circuit.
+Some interior 12v outlets and USB ports stay powered even when the vehicle is shut off, so a phone charger left in place or dash cam could be the culprit.
+The problem could also be with the vehicle charging system itself such as a bad alternator or voltage regulator.
+There could also be a simple loose wire.
 If you find your battery is constantly dying on you, it’s worth heading to your local NAPA AutoCare expert to diagnose the problem.
+A battery can only be completely discharged so many times until it is out for the count, so it is worth finding out the root cause of the dead battery problem.